 - Start of the call: 26 November 2021

-- End of the call Stand-Alone-Projects: 30 June 2024; applications may be submitted via elane until 14.00 local Vienna time/Austria.
+- End of the call Principal Investigator Projects: 30 June 2024; applications may be submitted via elane until 14.00 local Vienna time/Austria.

-- End of the call Erwin Schrödinger Fellowship including a return phase (if applying for the maximum funding period): 30 August 2022; applications may be submitted until 14.00 local Vienna time/Austria.
+- End of the call Erwin Schrödinger Fellowship including a return phase (with a shorter duration than the maximum funding period that can be applied for): 30 June 2024; applications may be submitted until 14.00 local Vienna time/Austria.

 Please contact the FWF in advance if you plan to apply for an Erwin Schrödinger Fellowship including a return phase (shorter than the maximum funding period) after 30 August 2022.

-- Applications must be submitted in accordance with the application guidelines for Stand-Alone Projects, 1000 Ideas Programme, ESPRIT or Erwin Schrödinger Fellowship including a return phase.(including an additional programme-specific annex (docx, 51KB)) exclusively via the FWF’s electronic application portal (elane).
+- Applications must be submitted in accordance with the application guidelines for Principal Investigator Projects or Erwin Schrödinger Fellowship including a return phase.(including an additional programme-specific annex (docx, 51KB)) exclusively via the FWF’s electronic application portal (elane).